Tenaya Therapeutics Inc. (TNYA) EPS is poised to hit -0.66 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Tenaya Therapeutics Inc. (TNYA)

-Going through the that latest performance of [Tenaya Therapeutics Inc., TNYA].
-Its last 5-days volume of 1.14 million indicated improvement to the volume of 0.18 million it revealed a year ago.
-During the previous 9 days, stock’s Stochastic %D was recorded 37.64% While, its Average True Range was 0.40.
+If we take a close look at the recent performances of Tenaya Therapeutics Inc. (NASDAQ: TNYA), its last 5-days Average volume was 0.58 million that shows progress from its year to date volume of 0.19 million.
+During the previous 9 days, stock’s Stochastic %D was recorded 50.24% While, its Average True Range was 0.36.